-Table: J-2-a: Unduplicated Participants
+Table: J-2-a: Unduplicated Participants 1 40101 0 2 41 Champheatea 1 an morpanno

 An individual count of days was conducted for all waiver participants in FY2019 based on the beginning and ending dates associated with their Medicaid waiver eligibility status.
 The sum of the individual day counts was divided by the number of individuals on the program during FY2019.
 The average length of stay in FY2019 was 305 days.